 Use a good Mobile Antivirus

-Always use a Mobile Antivirus and don’t forget the select top Antivirus provider brand.
+If you don’t much about how to run android without antivirus? then you should always use a Mobile Antivirus and don’t forget the select top Antivirus provider brand.
 There are lots of free Antiviruses available in the Google Play Store, Who claim to protect your phone but today in the world there is nothing available for free.
 If they say it is free, then something is hidden facts behind of this.
 So try to use the premium version as far as possible.
 Today premium antivirus is also not too much costly, due to the high competition you will get it at a very affordable price.
 I’ll recommend using Eset Nod32 Mobile Security, Avast Mobile Security Antivirus, Kaspersky Mobile Antivirus Security.

 Don’t Root Your Phone